wazo-pbx/xivo-blog/content/articles/wazo-asterisk-integration.md

 ### Subroutines

-Most ressource on a Wazo can execute a dialplan subroutine before being reached.
-This allow the administrator to add custom dialplan before calling the Asterisk application.
+Most resources (a group, a user, a conference room, etc.) on a Wazo can execute a dialplan subroutine before being reached.
+This allows the administrator to add custom dialplan before calling the Asterisk application.

 For example: